Portugal settles with JP Morgan over hedging contracts

 The government entered into talks with JP Morgan over the dispute and said in a statement on Wednesday that it could "confirm that the negotiating process was concluded last week."

-The contracts between JP Morgan and public sector companies have now been closed and relations with the bank have been "normalised," it said.
+The contracts between JP Morgan and public sector companies have now been closed and relations with the bank have been "normalized," it said.

 The row had echoes of similar battles in countries such as Italy where bank clients said they were missold products.